Reasons to Join the ACLU

-- We've been defending freedom for over nine decades.
-Founded in 1920, the ACLU has been at the center of nearly every major civil liberties battle of the last 90 years, and time after time, our work has played a defining role in protecting and advancing individual rights and the rule of law.
+- We've been defending freedom for nearly 100 years.
+Founded in 1920, the ACLU has been at the center of nearly every major civil liberties battle of the last 10 decades, and time after time, our work has played a defining role in protecting and advancing individual rights and the rule of law.

 - We protect the personal freedoms you cherish.
 The ACLU protects every person's private decisions about what to believe and say, if and how to worship, who to love, and when and whether or not to have children.

 - We take on politicians and government officials who ignore the Constitution and put liberty at risk.
 We don't answer to polls or the whims of the electorate.
 That's why ACLU legislative advocates and policy experts work tirelessly to change laws and government actions that violate the Constitution.
 We get out the facts, and when our freedoms are on the line, we mobilize grassroots support to protect our civil liberties.

 - We've participated in more cases before the Supreme Court than any other private organization.
 From defending freedom of speech to protecting reproductive freedom to expanding equal protection under the law, the ACLU has been involved in one landmark Supreme Court case after another.

 - We defend freedom every day all across America in every state.
 Through our ACLU affiliates in all 50 states, the ACLU is involved in thousands of cases every year helping people stand up for their rights in communities all across America.

 - We believe in an America that is both safe and free.
 There are always those in powerful positions who wrongly insist that we must trade away our fundamental freedoms to secure our safety.
 No organization challenges that idea more effectively than the ACLU.